 For students like Stephanie Leinwohl, the blended degree program is ideal: blending hands-on training during the face-to-face residency weekends, with online courses that can be completed from anywhere, any time.

-Fifteen is the maximum number of students in every online class at the Adler School.
+Fifteen is the maximum number of students in every online class at the Adler.
 In recent studies, students in small online classes report learning more and engaging much more strongly with classmates and faculty.

 In addition, “one of the best things about online learning is meeting so many different people with different levels of experience who come from diverse backgrounds,” said Leinwohl, a native Chicagoan who teaches English with an emphasis on business.